 Over the years, a variety of solutions have been introduced to ease the burdens of implementation and management of desktop applications on centralized platforms, but most of them were designed more for enterprise deployment rather than as the basis for a generalized service offering.
 Microsoft’s Remote App and Remote Desktop services, Microsoft and Citrix and Dell (Quest) app virtualization/management/publishing, even streaming and “containerized” applications… there are quite a few options out there and, in some circumstances, they can work pretty well.
 What has kept them from working out REALLY well, however, is the cost and complexity of deploying these solutions.
 From printing problems to user device support to simply allowing a user to gracefully reset their connection when it gets stuck… application and desktop delivery platforms can be very difficult to set up and manage.

-Realistically, terminal services (remote desktop/remote app) or VDI are the most widely recognized approaches for creating “virtual” desktop or hosted application services.
-They solve many of the problems involved in centralizing the management and administration of computing resources and applications for broad bases of users, and it’s pretty much the only game in town when it comes to putting traditional desktop applications online (or putting the desktop online).
+Remote Desktop services (Terminal services) is the most widely recognized approach for creating “virtual” desktop or hosted application services.
+It solves many of the problems involved in centralizing the management and administration of computing resources and applications for broad bases of users, and it’s pretty much the only game in town when it comes to putting traditional desktop applications online (or putting the desktop online).
 This approach, which is essentially packing all of the computing requirement into a centralized infrastructure, is the most effective method of addressing the total business requirement (e.g., hosting all the business applications with associated data, administering user security and access, and managing the entire system) at any significant scale.
 Each of these methods of providing managed applications require that the entire realm of solutions – the main applications, all integrations, drivers for devices to be supported, and all associated data – exist on the service provider servers and under the service provider’s control.